 Liverpool

 What more can be said about Slot's Liverpool team that has not already been mentioned?
-They have 22 wins from 31 games, boasting the top scorer in the league, the most goals, and the second-best defence; it has been a season of rights rather than wrongs for the Dutchman.
+They finished the season with 25 wins, boasting the top scorer in the league, the most goals, and the second-best defence; it has been a season of rights rather than wrongs for the Dutchman.

-Although a potentially unexpected surprise for supporters considering the pre-season departure of mythical manager Jurgen Klopp, the German's replacement, Slot, has done a stellar job, seeing the Merseyside club well on their way to claiming a second Premier League title.
+Although a potentially unexpected surprise for supporters considering the pre-season departure of mythical manager Jurgen Klopp, the German's replacement, Slot, has done a stellar job, leading the Merseyside club on their way to their second Premier League title.

-The club's goal-scoring has been possibly the most striking part of their 2024/25 top-flight campaign, with talisman Mohamed Salah racking up a breathtaking 44 goal contributions in just 31 outings, numbers that are wholly unprecedented.
+The club's goal-scoring has been possibly the most striking part of their 2024/25 top-flight campaign, with talisman Mohamed Salah racking up 47 goal contributions this season, numbers that are wholly unprecedented.

 Arsenal

-While arguably a rather underwhelming season for Arsenal, it is sometimes easy to forget that they have actually only lost three games all season, the most recent of which came in the form of a shock 1-0 home defeat to West Ham United.
+While arguably a rather underwhelming season for Arsenal, it is sometimes easy to forget that they have actually only lost four games all season, same as the newly-crowned champions, but they did end up 10 points behind them since they weren't able to win as many games.

-It will be another case of ‘we go again next season' for the Gunners at the end of 2024/25.
+It will be another case of ‘we go again next season' for the Gunners as they look for their first title since 2004.

 Nottingham Forest